brendel-group/mission_db/docs/database/README.md

 DATABASE_PORT=5432
 ```
 and modify with your actual details.
+- The secret key can be found in settings.py as a comment
+- name should be postgres
+- user is you user name (in our linux example from above it is "bob")
+- passwort is you password (in our linux example from above it is "admin")
+- host should be localhost

 ## initialize database
 cd into the missionlister directory and run the following commands: